sudeshnapal12/Space-Partitioning-Algorithms/README.md

 ./cube
 ```

-### Visualization in Matlab
+# Visualization with Matlab
 After trying several things in OpenGL, I found stackoverflow links directing to Matlab.
 The APIs were simpler and easy to implement.
+So, I implemented the partitioning algorithm visualizations in Matlab and not in OpenGL.
 ```
 Run simplecube.m
 ```